#They're TOTALLY Not Working for Usps-

 Just the photo for folks who like to ZOOM!

 I've been handling guns since I was 6yrs old.
-These are OBVIOUSLY not real pistols.
+These are obviously not real pistols.
 You can tell by the screw holes in the frames, the mold/assembly lines, the undersized magwells, and the VERY clear airsoft magazines.
-It's a specific mix of contemporary guns too, including at least 7 H&K USPS, which cost about $1,200 each, assorted Glocks, "tactical" 1911s, and genetic S&W/ Beretta autos.
+It's a specific mix of contemporary guns too, including at least 7 H&K USPS, which cost about $1,200 each, assorted Glocks, "tactical" 1911s, and generic S&W/ Beretta autos.
 They're some of the most common airsoft guns.
 The guns that aren't obvious plastic reproductions show no wear, and "custom" features that you wouldn't see on say, smuggled military weapons being carried around by local militia in a region that is absolutely littered with cheaper older Soviet hardware.
 Even looted American weapons would more likely include a bunch of very beat up Beretta M9s.

 Plus a random Winchester 92?
 Is John Wayne's ghost backing HAMAS?